Henrietta Stewart: Marriage and masque

 On 21 July 1588, Henrietta married George Gordon, Earl of Huntly, at Holyroodhouse.
 Before the wedding the couple were made to declare their (Protestant) faith, without which the minister John Craig would not declare the banns.
+According to a letter of George Dundas, the Archbishop of St Andrews gave a sermon in French and the assembled nobility were dressed in French style.
 James VI of Scotland wrote a masque to be performed at the wedding celebrations.
 The king sent requests to lairds, like Robert Murray of Abercairny, for "venison, wild fowls, fed capons" for the feasts.
 The celebrations involving "plays and masquerades" lasted two or three days.
-Francis Stewart, 5th Earl of Bothwell gave her a chain of pearls and hair garnishings.
-There was "great triumph, mirth, and pastime."
+Francis Stewart, 5th Earl of Bothwell gave her a chain of pearls and hair garnishings, and wore several jewels himself which Dundas called "mirrors".
+There was "great triumph, mirth, and pastime", and James VI may have written the leading role in his masque to perform himself in person.

 As was customary in Scotland, after her marriage she did not change her name, but continued to sign letters and documents as "Henriette Stuart".
 Her sister, Marie Stewart, became a lady-in-waiting in the household of Anne of Denmark in December 1590 at Henrietta's request, which increased Henrietta's access at court.
 She married the Earl of Mar in December 1592.
 Their younger sister Gabrielle was a nun in France at Glatigny, but a scheme for her to marry Hugh Montgomerie, 5th Earl of Eglinton in 1598 came to nothing.

 After the murder of the Earl of Moray by the Clan Gordon at Donibristle in February 1592, James VI allowed her to stay at court, and gave her and her followers legal protection.